 Freeform will feature 13 episodes of the scripted comedy starring black-ish's Yara Shadidi from ABC Studios.
 The series is set to premiere early 2018.

-Freeform continues to grow its roster of original series by ordering scripted comedy college-ish (working title), a spin-off of ABC’s award-winning hit series black-ish.
+Freeform continues to grow its roster of original series by ordering scripted comedy grown-ish (formerly college-ish), a spin-off of ABC’s award-winning hit series black-ish.
 The series will star breakout actress Yara Shahidi as Zoey Johnson and Deon Cole as Charlie Telphy.
 Freeform has ordered 13 episodes of the half-hour comedy which is set to premiere early 2018 on Freeform, Freeform.com, and the Freeform app.

 "I never thought they’d let me put black-ish on the air let alone give me a spin-off.
 I couldn’t be more excited for the opportunity to continue working with Yara and the rest of this talented young cast.
 To any aspiring writers struggling to make it out there, I highly advise adding an '–ish' to any working title you might have.
 It seems to be the move,” said Kenya Barris.

 “Our goal at Freeform is to celebrate the power, possibility and inclusivity of youth culture through our shows,” said Karey Burke, executive vice president, Programming & Development of Freeform.
 “Kenya Barris blazes new trails in the funniest way possible with grown-ish and we can’t wait to get schooled by the incredibly talented Yara Shahidi, who is the perfect addition to our Freeform family.”